Qurzon: A Prototype for a Divide and Conquer Based Quantum Compiler: Introduction

 Quantum Computing is the future promise of computing with far-reaching impacts in diverse scientific fields \cite{nielsen_chuang_2010} \cite{preskill2018quantum} \cite{steane1998quantum} \cite{williams2010explorations}.
 It should deliver speed up in many problems of those fields ranging from machine learning \cite{biamonte2017quantum} \cite{schuld2015introduction} to natural sciences \cite{cao2019quantum}.
 These absolute speedups will occur when large-scale, universal, fault-tolerant quantum computers come into being.
 Till then, the challenge of the research community is to utilize currently available noisy intermediate-scale quantum computers (NISQ) era devices to their full potential \cite{preskill2018quantum}.
 These NISQ-era devices are bound by noise levels, limited coherence times of the qubits, scalability, etc \cite{dasgupta2020characterizing}.
 Thus, researchers are bound to only using small-scale quantum computers with limited and differing connectivity among qubits of different existing quantum devices.

 For this reason, this paper proposes \textbf{Qurzon}: a divide and conquer based quantum compiler.
-The proposed quantum compiler attempts to make many exponential size problems tractable using current NISQ-era quantum computers by cutting the quantum circuits for those problems to sub-circuits that fit the present device architectures.
+The proposed quantum compiler attempts to make many exponential size problems tractable using current NISQ-era quantum computers by cutting the quantum circuits for those problems to subcircuits that fit the present device architectures.
 Extending that notion, \textbf{Qurzon} also implements optimal qubit routing for these NISQ-era devices.
 The nature of NISQ-era devices is that each quantum device is characterized by its inherent qubit connectivity or so-called qubit topology. \textbf{Qurzon} considers these qubit topologies and implements an optimal qubit routing scheme for the subcircuits formed by the cut algorithm.

 For this paper, the engineering of \textbf{Qurzon}, a combination of recursive circuit cutting and optimal qubit routing \cite{cowtan2019qubit}, is explained and implemented against existing circuit optimization methods.
 A significant quantitative advantage is shown that makes \textbf{Qurzon} the state-of-the-art compiler amongst all existing ones found in literature \cite{Ferrari_2021} \cite{ferrarisoftware} \cite{Cuomo_2020} \cite{gyongyosi2021distributed}, thus improving on, and paving the way for future work on quantum multiprocessor computing.

+The key contributions of this paper are as follows: \begin{itemize} \item Proposing the use of the divide-and-compute framework for execution on actual quantum devices. \item Proposal for a scheduling algorithm for distributed parallel quantum multiprocessing. \item Demonstrating the use of optimal qubit routing and evaluating its performance for implementation on actual quantum devices. \item Runtime evaluation for the parallel and distributed execution of subcircuits on quantum devices. \end{itemize}

 The organization of the paper is as follows.
 A few preliminaries of NISQ-era quantum computation are presented in Section 2.
 Section 3 illustrates the overview of the proposed compiler.
 In Section 4, experimental results are exhibited with brief discussion.
 Section 5 depicts our concluding remarks with future scope.